 SOS!
-How Do I Stop My Cream Eyeshadow From Creasing?December 19, 2019
+How Do I Stop My Cream Eyeshadow From Creasing?September 18, 2020

 Hot take: cream eyeshadow is hard as heck to apply.
-Yes, we know in theory cream formulas are supposed to be easier.
-And granted, we’re obsessed with the look.
-But when it comes to getting the sheen to stay put, well, we’ve come to find little to no luck.
+Yes, we know that in theory cream formulas are supposed to be easier, and granted, we’re obsessed with the look.
+But when it comes to getting the sheen to stay put, we’ve had little-to-no luck.
 By mid-afternoon (if not earlier) our shadow inevitably begins to crease and our oh-so-creamy and dreamy eye makeup is no longer.
-Reaching for cream products have only let us — and our eyes — down mere minutes later.
 But we weren’t ready to say goodbye to our buttery shadow stash just yet.
 To save our oily and crease-bearing lids, we turned to celebrity makeup artist Ashlee Glazer.
 Ahead, find her tricks for keeping cream eyeshadow crease-free.
 Trust us, they work.

-The same way we prep our skin with a full routine pre-foundation, Glazer says it’s important to prep your eyelid pre-eyeshadow.
-Before even grabbing eye-makeup, make sure your moisturizer and eye cream has dried down completely.
+The same way you prep your skin with a full routine pre-foundation, Glazer says it’s important to prep your eyelid pre-eyeshadow.
+Before even grabbing eye makeup, make sure your moisturizer and eye cream has dried down completely.
 Putting cream shadow on top of a wet base will make it more difficult for the shadow to adhere in the long run.

 Cream Eyeshadow Tip #2: Prep Your Eyelid

 Using an eyeshadow primer is a must, especially if you have really oily eyelids.
 “I’m all about layering products,” says Glazer.
 “Applying primer in a sheer layer under the cream shadow will prevent your eyeshadow from looking chunky and help give you the long-lasting, greasy sheen that you want with this kind of shadow.”
 We love using the Urban Decay Eyeshadow Primer Potion.